Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

     Depending on the preference, you may delete/comment the configuration that is not required.
 For example, when deploying option 1 (Azure Firewall) - remove/comment section of the configuration file titled "Hub Networking with Fortinet Firewalls".

+* Update **var-hubnetwork-managementGroupId** with the networking management group.
+This is based on the prefix defined in `var-topLevelManagementGroupName`.
+For example, if `var-topLevelManagementGroupName` is set to `contoso`, then `var-hubnetwork-managementGroupId` will be `contosoPlatformConnectivity`.

- *Note:*  **var-hubnetwork-subscriptionRoleAssignments** should include Azure AD security group's object ID responsible for managing Azure networking.
+* Update **var-hubnetwork-subscriptionRoleAssignments** based on Azure AD security group's object ID responsible for managing Azure networking.
 If role assignments are not required, you must change the example provided with the following setting:

   ```yml
     var-hubnetwork-subscriptionRoleAssignments: >
         []
   ```

- Include the values for the following as well:

 * Valid contact information for the Azure Service Health Alerts: email and phone number
 * Values for Azure resource tags